Climate-Dynamics-and-Data-Science-Group/keeling_model_catalog.io/documentation/create_catalog_with_Intake_ESM_on_Keeling.md

 - Install [`intake`](https://intake-esm.readthedocs.io/en/stable/how-to/install-intake-esm.html)

 ## Introduction
-The main goal of doing this step is to update the existing catalog with the newly downloaded files that are rearranged in the organized folders (e.g. `./cmip6/` and `./cesm/`).
+The main goal of doing this step is to update the existing catalog with the newly downloaded files that are rearranged in the organized folders (e.g. `./cmip6/` and `./cesm2/`).
 It is most likely that there are new folders created to store the newly downloaded datasets, for example, model output for a new member of an exisiting model is downloaded; or, datasets of a new model is downloaded.

 Therefore, we would have to

+0. Organize the newly-downloaded files from the `data_tmp` folder and move them to the `data` folder.
-1. Get the most recent list of all subdirectories in the main folder (`cesm` or `cmip6`)
+1. Get the most recent list of all subdirectories in the root folder (`cesm2` or `cmip6`)
 2. Load the list into a Jupyter Notebook
 3. Create the Catalog Builder and Build the Catalog
 4. Check and Save the new catalog

+## Step 0: Move Files from the `data_tmp` to the `data` Folder
+This step aims to sort all the newly-downloaded model output files in the `data_tmp` folder to follow the structure of the organized `data` folder:

+>root path/model/experiment/member

+We first define ‘`rootpath`’ and ‘`path`’ as the path of the parent folder to-be-moved-to and the current parent folder of newly downloaded files.
+The underlying assumption when using this tutorial is that, the downloaded files do not exist in the catalog: it may be an additional model, or a new experiment  from one of the existing models, or another member from a model and experiment that is already included in the catalog.
+These all require making a new folder.

+To do so, we loop through all the new files and do the following:

+A. Create the path that the file should locate in the organized parent folder

+B. Double check if the (model/experiment/member) folders exist

+C. Create the folder if the folders do not exist

+D. Move the file to the folders

+Step A is done using the function `target_location_cmip` , and the indices `2,3,4` of `fname_set` represents the model, experiment and member accessed from the full path of the new files respectively.

-## Step 0: Get Updated List of Subdirectories
+## Step 1: Get Updated List of Subdirectories
 Go to the targetted folder through the Terminal:
 - If you need to update the **CMIP6** catalog, go to `/data/keeling/a/cristi/a/esm_data/cmip6`.
 - If you are updating the **CESM** catalog, go to `/data/keeling/a/cristi/a/esm_data/cesm`.